 Now, Let’s Begin Cutting and Adding the Garland to the Grapevine Wreath

-Here, I cut my first garland in four pieces.
+Here, I cut my first garland into four pieces.
 We then begin adding a section at a time.
-During this process we use florist wire to hold the garland in place.
+During this process, we use florist wire to hold the garland in place.
 Simply, find an opening on the wreath and slide your wire through the grapevine round and twist tightly.

 Continue this process with the additional garland until you cover the wreath to your liking.